molgenis/molgenis-imputation/README.md

 The result of this process is in binary plink format.

 ## Phasing (Step 2)
 Phasing is the process of determining the haplotype structure of genotype data.
-To phase a dataset it should be in binary plink format (BED/BIM/FAM) files and **aligned in the hg19 genetic reference**.
+To phase a dataset it should be either in plink text format (PED/MAP) or binary (BED/BIM/FAM).
+The format is automatically detected.
+Moreover files should be **aligned in the hg19 genetic reference**.
 The command is:
 ```
 python molgenis-impute.py --study < STUDY DIRECTORY > --output < OUTPUT DIRECTORY >  --action phase
 ```